Thank you to TOBI for collaborating on this post. All opinions are my own.

 Any short dress you have hanging around can live a double-life as a tunic in the colder months.
 Pair it with jeans, skinny pants or leggings.
 If you need more structure, add a short blazer or moto jacket.

 My lace-up shift dress wears easily over dark denim jeans and combat boots.
 The addition of the white top underneath adds contrast and puts more emphasis on the dress’s lace-up front.
-And there’s another benefit of this under-layer — now I don’t have to worry about the laces loosening up and showing off my bra.
+There’s another benefit of this under-layer — I don’t have to worry about the laces loosening up and showing off my bra.

 Here’s a simple tip that may blow your mind.
 A sweater often looks better under another garment than over it.
 Try it and see!
 Slip on sleek sweater underneath a dress that isn’t too tight.
 Shift dresses work well for this tactic, because they won’t show the extra bulk of your sweater.